MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 4. In the **To-Production Bin Code** field, enter the code of the bin in the production area where components that are picked for production at this location are placed by default before they can be consumed.
 Items that are placed in this bin are typically set up for manual consumption posting.
 This means that the **Flushing Method** field contains **Manual** or **Pick + Forward** or **Pick + Backward** for warehouse picks and inventory movements.

     > [!NOTE]
-    > When you use inventory picks, the **Bin Code** field on a works order component line defines the *take* bin from where components are decreased when posting consumption.
-When you use inventory movements, the **Bin Code** field on works order component lines defines the *place* bin in the operation area where the warehouse worker must place the components.
+    > When you use inventory picks, the **Bin Code** field on a production order component line defines the *take* bin from where components are decreased when posting consumption.
+When you use inventory movements, the **Bin Code** field on production order component lines defines the *place* bin in the operation area where the warehouse worker must place the components.

 5. On the **Bins** FastTab, in the **From-Production Bin Code** field, enter the code of the bin in the production area where finished end items are taken from by default when the process involves a warehouse activity.
 In basic warehouse configurations, the activity is recorded as a inventory put-away or a inventory movement.

-Now, works order component lines with the default bin code require that forward-flushed components are placed there.
+Now, production order component lines with the default bin code require that forward-flushed components are placed there.
 However, until the components are consumed from that bin, other component demands may pick or consume from that bin because they are still considered available bin contents.
 To make sure that bin content is only available to component demand that uses that to-production bin, you must select the **Dedicated** field on the line for that bin code on the **Bins** page that you open from the location card.

-This flow chart shows how the **Bin Code** field on works order component lines is filled according to your setup.
+This flow chart shows how the **Bin Code** field on production order component lines is filled according to your setup.

 ![Bin flow chart.](media/binflow.png "BinFlow")